kubernetes/dashboard/README.md

 $ kubectl create -f https://git.io/kube-dashboard
 ```

-If you are using Kubernetes 1.5 or earlier, you can install the latest stable release by running the following command:
+If you are using the Dashboard on cluster without authorization setup, you can install the latest stable release by running the following command:
 ```shell
 $ kubectl create -f https://git.io/kube-dashboard-no-rbac
 ```